 Booth renters can dress and behave however they want.
 They can work whatever hours they like and sell their choice in retail products.
 You’ll end up with a bunch of micro business owners running around doing things their own way.

-Most of the time there’s no cohesiveness or synergy among renters so clients who come to your spa won’t get an experience that’s unique to your brand.
+Most of the time there’s no cohesiveness or synergy among booth renters so clients who visit your spa won’t receive an experience that’s unique to your brand.

-The way you want to run your spa isn’t your renters’ priority – things could work out okay or they could become a nightmare.
+The way you choose to run your spa isn’t your renters’ priority – things could work out okay or they could become a nightmare.

 Independent Contractors In Your Beauty Business

 Many spa owners bring in 1099 contractors but treat them like employees.
-Or expect these contractors to behave like employees.
+Or expect independent contractors to behave like employees.